-The boundary scan register has a special bit located at bit #89 (for 165-ball FBGA package) or bit #138 (for 209-ball FBGA package).
-When this scan cell, called the "extest output bus tri-state", is latched into the preload register during the "Update-DR" state in the TAP controller, it will directly control the state of the output (Q-bus) pins, when the EXTEST is entered as the current instruction.
-When HIGH, it will enable the output buffers to drive the output bus.
-When LOW, this bit will place the output bus into a High Z condition.
+The boundary scan register has a special bit located at bit #138 (for 209-ball FBGA package).
+When this scan cell, called the "extest output bus tri-state", is latched into the preload register during the Update-DR state in the TAP controller, it directly controls the state of the output (Q-bus) pins when the EXTEST is entered as the current instruction.
+When HIGH, it enables the output buffers to drive the output bus.
+When LOW, this bit places the output bus into a High Z condition.

-This bit can be set by entering the SAMPLE/PRELOAD or EXTEST command, and then shifting the desired bit into that cell, during the "Shift-DR" state.
-During "Update-DR", the value loaded into that shift-register cell will latch into the preload register.
-When the EXTEST instruction is entered, this bit will directly control the output Q-bus pins.
-Note that this bit is pre-set HIGH to enable the output when the device is powered-up, and also when the TAP controller is in the "Test-Logic-Reset" state.
+This bit can be set by entering the SAMPLE/PRELOAD, or EXTEST command and then shifting the desired bit into that cell during the Shift-DR state.
+During Update-DR, the value loaded into that shift register cell latches into the preload register.
+When the EXTEST instruction is entered, this bit directly controls the output Q-bus pins.
+Note that this bit is preset HIGH to enable the output when the device is powered up and also when the TAP controller is in the Test-Logic-Reset" state.